• Skip to primary navigation

 For The Guacamole:

 • Scoop 2 ripe avocados into a small bowl.
-Add the juice of 1 lime and a few generous pinches of salt.
+Add the juice of 1 lime and a ¼ tsp. of kosher salt.
 Smash the avocados with a fork until all the ingredients are combined.

 • Garnish the egg rolls with freshly minced cilantro and lime wedges.
 Serve with guacamole and salsa.